Oluwatosin1620/LITA-Projects-Assignment/README.md

 ### Project Title: Sales Data

 ### Project Overview
 This is an analysis and visualization of sales data using Excel, SQL, and Power BI, to uncover trends for strategic decision-making.
-This project, part of my GitHub portfolio, showcases my proficiency in data storytelling and highlights my ability to confidently transform raw data into actionable insights with advanced tools.
+This project, part of my GitHub portfolio, showcases my proficiency in data storytelling and highlights my ability to transform raw data into actionable insights with advanced tools confidently.

 ### Data Source
-This dataset was provided by our facilitator
+Our facilitator provided this dataset

 ### Dataset Description
-This dataset contain various details of products sold in a store at different geographical area.
-These type of datasets are studied to find out the patterns in the selling structure and profit earned from them and the order history.
-This data contains 9922 rows and 7 columns while a missing key column was added in the processing of cleaning, which makes it a total of 8 columns.
+This dataset contains various details of products sold in a store in a different geographical area.
+These types of datasets are studied to find out the patterns in the selling structure, profit earned from them, and order history.
+This data contains 9921 rows and 7 columns, while a missing key column was added in the cleaning process, making it a total of 8 columns.

 ### Key Features:
-OrderID: A unique identifier for each customer's order
+**OrderID**: A unique identifier for each customer's order **CustomerID**: Each customer's unique ID
-CustomerID: Each customer unique id
-Product: The name of the product ordered
-Region: The region the order was placed
-OrderDate: The date the product was ordered
-Quantity: The quantity of the product ordered
-UnitPrice: The unit price for each products
-Revenue: The revenue derived on the product sold
+**Product**: The name of the product ordered **Region**: The region in which the order was placed **OrderDate**: The date the product was ordered **Quantity**: The quantity of the product ordered **UnitPrice**: The unit price for each product **Revenue**: The revenue derived from the product sold

+### Data Tools
+* Microsoft Excel, for:
+  > Data cleaning;
+  > Data Analysis and Summarization.
+* SQL [Structured Query Language] for Querying data
+* Power Bi for Data Visualization
+* GitHub for Portfolio building